 Little Fighter 2 is a 2.5D game in which up to 8 combatants can pick from a roster of shounen-inspired characters and either cooperate through a series of linear stages or battle each other.
 The appeal of the game lies in its easy-to-learn controls that mean even inexperienced players will quickly get the hang of throwing around powerful special attacks.
 The chaotic nature of the battles are also certainly a selling point; Magic and items are thrown around with reckless abandon, and in some modes players amass a horde of NPC goons to back them up.
 It’s easy to lose track of your character in all that madness, but it’s a lot of fun to partake in.

 Marti Wong has kept the game free-to-play and compatible to this very day, which I admire a lot.
 Despite having other work, he’s continued to show his passion for a small game he threw together decades ago, for the sole benefit of the few nostalgic nerds like myself who still remember it.
-That does it make it sad that Mr. Wong has been plagued with setbacks of late.
-An attempted revival for mobile platforms was plagued by piracy and eventually written off as unsalvageable.
-Little Fighter Online similarly declined in popularity after initial success and shut its doors some years ago.
+That does it make it tragic that Mr. Wong has been plagued with so many setbacks of late.
+An attempted revival for mobile platforms was widely pirated and eventually written off as unsalvageable.
+Little Fighter Online similarly declined in popularity after initial success and eventually shut down entirely.

 That he has endured all that and still wants to do a Little Fighter 2 remaster is exceptional, but his hardships have also inspired some measures that are more eyebrow-raising.
 Firstly, booting Little Fighter 2 these days reveals a slew of ads for various money-raising initiatives alongside a link to where third parties can rent ad space in the game.
 Secondly, it appears that Wong, like so many other tech nerds, has become infatuated with cryptocurrency.